-The simulation which uses the raw gridded model data (red isochrones in Figure 9) shows that the simulated fire does not spread far enough to the South-East before the wind change propagates the fire to the East and then North-East.
+The gridded meteorological data was kindly supplied by Robert Fawcett from the Bureau of Metrology and has been previously published as a case study (Fawcett et al., 2013).
+The simulation using gridded model data (Figure 9) shows that the simulated fire does not spread far enough to the South-East before the wind change propagates the fire to the East and then North-East.
 This is most likely due to the following reasons:

-- 1. Unmodified model weather data was used. - a.
-Figure 4 from Fawcett (2013) shows that the model weather data when the wind change occurs at the fire front is nearly an hour different from analysed data.
+- 1. Unmodified model weather data was used. - a) Figure 4 from Fawcett (2013) shows that the model weather data when the wind change occurs at the fire front is nearly an hour different from analysed data.
 This effectively removes the portion of the simulation which would propagate the fire to the South-East.

 To attempt to better correlate with actual fire observations, adjustments can be made to the input weather data including modifying the start time by up to an hour in order to better match the analysed data of when the change hits the fire ground.
-This results in a better match (but not perfect) to the burn area as shown by the yellow isochrones in Figure 9.
+This results in a better match (but not perfect) to the burn area as shown by the isochrones in Figure 10.
 The inclusion of a topographic local wind corrector may also improve results.

 The extent on the North-West flank for all simulations is greater than observed in the reconstruction.
 The cause appears to be the use of the ALUM classification for marshlands.
 In lieu of a known rate of spread model for these regions they would normally be treated as un-burnable.
 However, for this particular case, making these regions un-burnable prevents the observed initial breakouts from occurring.
-For these simulations the marshland regions were treated as grassland, which allowed the observed breakouts but gave increased spread rates through this regions, resulting in a larger final extent than observed.
+For these simulations the marshland regions were treated as urban areas, which allowed the observed breakouts and potentially gave increased spread rates through this regions, resulting in a larger final extent than observed.
 A general strategy for dealing with this issue is uncertain but could involve: